-1 and anxiety, and while less intense physical activity can be helpful, it isn't as effective as really intense 2 aerobic large muscle activity; and 3 WHEREAS, The California Code of Regulations also says, "Each juvenile facility shall: 4 have an adequate number of personnel sufficient to carry out its program, to provide for safety and 5 security of minors and staff, and meet established standards and regulations [and] ensure that no 6 required services shall be denied because of insufficient numbers of staff on duty absent exigent 7 circumstances;" and 8 WHEREAS, The Code goes on to say that, "Staffing shall be in compliance with a minimum 9 child-staff ratio for the following facility types [] during the hours that minors are awake, one wide- 10 awake child supervision staff member on duty for each 10 minors in detention;" and 11 WHEREAS, At JPD's JJC, there are three counselors on duty for each unit, and each unit has 12 at maximum twenty detainees; and 13 WHEREAS, As a result of email correspondence, private meetings, and other conversations 14 over the course of the last few months between Youth Commission Youth Justice Committee (YCYJC) 15 members and staff, on the one hand, and the Chief Juvenile Probation Officer and other JPD staff, on 16 the other hand, JPD has committed to the following: 17 to provide immediate, regular access to the basketball courtyards; 18 to meet regularly with YCYJC members along with members of the Juvenile Justice 19 Commission (JJ Commission); 20 to advance the notion that the JJ Commission include the YCYJC in its regular inspections at 21 the JJC; 22 6 23 "The psychological benefits of exercise and the treatment of delinquent adolescents."
+1 and anxiety, and while less intense physical activity can be helpful, it isn't as effective as really intense 2 aerobic large muscle activity; 6 and 3 WHEREAS, The California Code of Regulations also says, "Each juvenile facility shall: 4 have an adequate number of personnel sufficient to carry out its program, to provide for safety and 5 security of minors and staff, and meet established standards and regulations [and] ensure that no 6 required services shall be denied because of insufficient numbers of staff on duty absent exigent 7 circumstances;" 7 and 8 WHEREAS, The Code goes on to say that, "Staffing shall be in compliance with a minimum 9 child-staff ratio for the following facility types [] during the hours that minors are awake, one wide- 10 awake child supervision staff member on duty for each 10 minors in detention;" and 11 WHEREAS, At JPD's JJC, there are three counselors on duty for each unit, and each unit has 12 at maximum twenty detainees; and 13 WHEREAS, As a result of email correspondence, private meetings, and other conversations 14 over the course of the last few months between Youth Commission Youth Justice Committee (YCYJC) 15 members and staff, on the one hand, and the Chief Juvenile Probation Officer and other JPD staff, on 16 the other hand, JPD has committed to the following: 17 to provide immediate, regular access to the basketball courtyards; 18 to meet regularly with YCYJC members along with members of the Juvenile Justice 19 Commission (JJ Commission); 8 20 • to advance the notion that the JJ Commission include the YCYJC in its regular inspections at the JJC;

+6 "The psychological benefits of exercise and the treatment of delinquent adolescents."
 JR MacMahon.
+Sports

-Sports Med.
+Med.
 1990 Jun;9(6):344-51.
 Review.

-Cal.
+7 Cal.
 Admin.
 Code tit.
 15, § 1321 (a) and (b).

-&lt;sup>8 The purpose of the JJ Commission is to "monitor compliance with established standards to ensure the health, education and welfare of minors under the jurisdiction of the Juvenile Court."
-City and County of San Francisco Juvenile Justice Commission Bylaws, Article 1, Section 1.2 24
+8 The purpose of the JJ Commission is to "monitor compliance with established standards to ensure the health," 24 education and welfare of minors under the jurisdiction of the Juvenile Court."
+City and County of San Francisco Juvenile Justice Commission Bylaws, Article 1, Section 1.2 25 to include in the bulletin boards on each living unit informational materials about youth advocacy opportunities available to detainees upon their release (including, but not limited, to serving on the Youth Commission and Student Advisory Council); and